 Chances are, you inherited the house from someone who lived there for a while.
 When this happens, you’ll find out that the person who lived there may have taken very good care of the house but after living in the same house for a while there might be areas of the house that they didn’t use very much, or perhaps areas of the house that they used for storage.
 The best way to help your inherited house sell is to clear the house out, clean it up thoroughly, and present a beautiful empty house to buyers.

 Preparing Your Inherited House For Sale — Tip #3

 Last, you should think about giving your house a paint job.
-If you inherited the house from someone who lived in it a while, they may have cared for the house but the wall colors may have faded.
+If you inherited a Hawaii house from someone who lived in i for t a while, they may have cared for the house but the wall colors may have faded.
 A paint job is affordable for you and it’s an easy way to help a house feel fresh and lived-in, even if you choose not to make any other updates or renovations to the house.

 When your loved one passed the house on to you, they did so because they wanted to give you this gift.
 But selling an inherited house may make the most sense.
 So you’ve just read 3 things you can do in Hawaii to prepare your inherited house for the sale.